Marley0523/gmod.github.io/wiki/Galaxy_Tutorial_2010.md

 </div>

-This [Galaxy](Galaxy.1 "Galaxy") tutorial was presented by [James Taylor](User:JamesTaylor "User:JamesTaylor") at the [2010 GMOD Summer School -
+This [Galaxy](Galaxy.1 "Galaxy") tutorial was presented by [James Taylor](User%3AJamesTaylor "User%3AJamesTaylor") at the [2010 GMOD Summer School -
 Americas](2010_GMOD_Summer_School_-_Americas "2010 GMOD Summer School - Americas"),
 May 2010.
 The most recent Galaxy tutorial can be found at the